A Skellam Regression Model for Quantifying Positional Value in Soccer: eLPAR and Market Value

-As we can see there are differences in the wages projected when using $\method$.
-Both teams for example appear to overpay their goalkeepers based on their expected league points above replacement per 90 minutes.
-Of course, some players are under-valued, and as we can see these players are mainly in the defensive line.
-These results open up interesting questions for soccer clubs when it comes to budget decisions.
-Budget is spent for two reasons; (a) to win, as well as, (b) to maximize the monetary return (after all, sports franchises are businesses).
+These results open up interesting questions for soccer clubs when it comes to salary decisions.
+Salary budget is mainly spent for two reasons; (a) to win, as well as, (b) to maximize the monetary return (after all, sports franchises are businesses).
 The premium that clubs are willing to pay an attacker over a defender for the same amount of league points can be seen as an investment.
-These players bring fans in the stadium, increase gate revenue (e.g., through increased ticket prices), bring sponsors, sell club merchandise, etc. For example, even though attackers are approximately only 20\% of the players' pool, 60\% of the top-selling jerseys in England during 2018 belonged to attackers \cite{jerseys}.
-Therefore, when we discuss the money spent from a team for a transfer (or a wage), winning is only one part of the equation.
-While teams with large budget (like Manchester United and Barcelona) might be able to pay premiums as an investment, other teams in the middle-of-the-pack can achieve significant savings, without compromising their chances of winning.
+These players bring fans in the stadium, increase gate revenue (e.g., through increased ticket prices), bring sponsors, sell club merchandise, etc. For example, even though attackers are approximately only 20\% of the players' pool, 60\% of the top-selling jerseys in England during 2018 belonged to attackers (\cite{NBCsports}).
+Therefore, when we discuss the money spent from a team for a player, winning is only one part of the equation.
+While teams with large budget (e.g., Manchester City, Liverpool etc.) might be able to pay premiums as an investment, other teams in the ``middle-of-the-pack'' can achieve significant savings, without compromising their chances of winning.
 In fact, clubs with limited budget can maximize their winning chances, which is an investment as well (winning can bring in revenues that can then be used to acquire better/more popular players leading to a positive feedback loop).
 A club with a fixed budget $\budget$ can distribute it in such a way that maximizes the expected league points {\em bought} (even under positional constraints).
-For instance, with $\budget = 6$ millions and with the need for a center back and a goalkeeper, if we use the average market values for the two positions we should allocate 55\% of the budget (i.e., 3.3 millions) for the goalkeeper and 45\% of the budget for the defender.
-Using the average market value of a player for a given position and rating from our data, this will eventually get us a goalkeeper with a 74 FIFA rating and a defender with a 73 FIFA rating.
-These two players will contribute about 0.028 expected league points above replacement per 90 minutes.
-However, if we allocate 500K for the goalkeeper and 5.5 millions for the defender this will get us around 0.033 expected league points (a goalkeeper with 68 FIFA rating and a defender with 78 FIFA rating), or simply put the team will have bought 1 expected league point at a 18\% discount as compared to the rest of the market (i.e., with the same amount of money, the team will have obtained 18\% more expected points above replacement per game).
+For instance, with $\budget = 6$ millions and with the need for a center back and a goalkeeper, if we use the median market values for the two positions we should allocate 45\% of the budget (i.e., 2.7 millions) for the goalkeeper and 55\% of the budget for the defender.
+Using the average market value of a player for a given position and rating from our data, this will eventually get us a goalkeeper with an {\method} of 0.045 and a defender with an {\method} of 0.166, for a total of 0.211 {\method} per 90 minutes.
+However, if we allocate 1 million for the goalkeeper and 5 millions for the defender this will get us a total of 0.245 {\method} per 90 minutes, or equivalent this allocation has bought the team 1 expected league point at a 16\% discount as compared to the rest of the market (i.e., with the same amount of money, the team will have obtained 16\% more expected points above replacement per game).